 Contact a Houston Divorce Lawyer

 If you or someone you know is a business owner and is in need of legal representation for their divorce proceeding, it is imperative to have an accurate and precise valuation of your company so that you do not lose out on its worth.
 At Holmes, Diggs & Sadler, our divorce attorneys understand how emotionally taxing a divorce may become.
-We strive to protect our clients best interest so that they can rest assured during their divorce proceeding.
-Contact our office at (713) 802-1777 to learn more about how we may assist you in your business valuation.
+We strive to protect our clients best interests so that they can rest assured during their divorce proceedings.
+Contact our office at (713) 766-5355 to learn more about how we may assist you in your business valuation.